cover photo

 Linear regression analysis is used to predict the value of a variable based on the value of another variable.
 Linear regression predicts the relationship between two variables by assuming a linear connection between the independent and dependent variables.

-I split the california housing dataset into train and test sets (80% for training, and 20% for testing).
+I split the California housing dataset into train and test sets (80% for training, and 20% for testing).

 Here is the code: https://github.com/vvvvvvss/Linear-regression/blob/main/linear%20(1).ipynb